 My friend asked me the other day whether or not she should get her 12 year old son a PS4.
 Her son had gotten it in his head that the only gift for Christmas that would suffice would be a PS4.
 Anything less would be an affront to his year long good behavior and the world would be soooooo unfair (he has a tendency for hyperbole).
-Since I recently had this debate with my husband in regards to our 8 year old, I decided to share my thought processes into the decision.
+Since I recently had this debate with my husband in regards to our 8 year old, I decided to share my thought process regarding our decision.
 Continue reading

 Last night I was looking at a post my daughter had put on Instagram before she went to bed.
 It was a collage of photos from this summer and she had tagged all the friends she’d made at her day camp, thanking them for the “most amazing summer ever!”